Tracking pixel for analytics Financial Risk Management, M.S. (Hybrid) | Southern Connecticut State University Skip to main content

 Programmatic Learning Goals

-Upon successful completion of the MSFRM Program:
+Upon successful completion of the program:

 • Students will be competent financial risk analysts.